15 High-Protein Snacks Nutritionists Actually Eat

 The right smoothie combination could be a protein powerhouse.
 Cecere especially likes blending berries, almond butter, ice, and natural collagen peptides powder.
 Note, however, that collagen is technically not a complete protein.
 So although it has some protein, it’s not equivalent to the complete variety such as whey or soy.
 Want to try a new protein powder?
 Read how to find the best protein powder for your goals.

 Protein bar quality varies by brand, protein source, and ingredient quality.
 Although there are some bars with more sugar than a candy bar, there are some good options for when you’re in a pinch.
 Look for bars with whole food ingredients, like nuts and dried fruit, to avoid added sugars and calories, King says.
 Cecere especially likes RX bars to hold her over.
+You can make them yourself or try these nutritionist-approved vegan protein bars.

 Meat and cheese roll-ups